Could you be addicted to Fear?

-Is it possible to live in a state of JOY every moment of the day?
+We would be unreasonable to expect to live in state of JOY every moment of the day!
 I wish.
-But, it is possible to have the skills that allow you to more quickly and easily move stress and upset through so happier feelings rise to the surface again.
+But, it is possible to have skills that allow you to more quickly and easily LET GO of stress and upset through so you feel better and can tolerate the ups and downs of life better.

 Now, imagine sitting on the beach of your choice.
 Waves are gently rolling into shore, the sound of birds lulls you, and the sun warms your skin.
 The colors of the sky and ocean and sand are soothing.
 Feel better?
 (Free Guided Imagery download)